UKCloud/documentation/articles/other/other-faq-g11.md

 ### What is Cloud Optimisation from UKCloud?

 Cloud Optimisation from UKCloud draws on our expertise in optimising and managing large scale cloud implementations to help customers avoid cloud sprawl by realising value and optimising cloud spend, eliminating unused or underused resources and improving security and compliance stance.
 UKCloud are confident that this service can achieve initial savings of up to 30% on cloud spend.
-Please note this service is currently available for optimising workloads running on-premises, and on global public clouds such as Microsoft Azure, AWS and Google Cloud platform.
+Please note this service is currently available for optimising workloads running on-premises, and on global public clouds such as Microsoft Azure, AWS and the Google Cloud platform.

 ### What are the new 3rd party services?